 A seminar of faculty from colleges and universities in the Philadelphia area, with a shared interest in the history of mathematics.
 The seminar meets monthly during the academic year.
 Usually the seminar meets at 6:00 p.m. on a Thursday evening at Villanova University for a light meal, conversation and a presentation.

 Established January 2001 for persons in the greater Philadelphia area to:

 To add your name to our emailing list send information to firstname.lastname@example.org

 The PASHoM will meet Thursday from 6:00PM to 8:00PM in St. Augustine Center Room 300.

 Conversation will begin at 6:00PM and a light supper will be provided (Donation: $10.00).
-When the discussion lags, about 6:30, V Frederick Rickey of The United States Military Academy at West Point will speak on:
+When the discussion lags, about 6:30, Shelley Costa (Swarthmore College, West Chester University, and Independent Scholar) will speak on:

 Theory of Differences: How and why the most famous science writer in 19th-century England could not get her mathematical textbook published